jwburney/Scoreboard-Data-Manager/README.md

   - Change-based updates (only when data changes)
 - **Live Preview**: View current scoreboard data and formatted output in real-time

+What you need:
+A DB25 Serial cable with null modem to USB.
+This project assumes you are coming straight out of the AllSport Controller.

 ## Easy Setup (For Non-Technical Users)

 For Windows Users: